5 Signs You’re in a Toxic Relationship & How to Cope with it

 Frequently Asked Questions

 Can a toxic relationship ever become healthy?
-Ms. Lovleena says that sometimes this is possible, but only if the partner recognizes their behavior, stays open to understanding it, and genuinely works on it through therapy.
+Ms. Lovleena says that sometimes this is possible, but only if the partner recognises their behaviour, stays open to understanding it, and genuinely works on it through therapy.
 It remains a conscious choice.

 What is the difference between toxic behaviour and normal conflict?
 Normal conflicts stay respectful.
 People stay mindful of what they say and discuss the current issue instead of attacking the person.
 In toxic relationship arguments, the goal is often to hurt and pull the other person down.

-Should I confront my partner about their behavior?
+Should I confront my partner about their behaviour?
 Ms. Lovleena suggests doing so with clarity.
-First, identify the patterns and share how their behavior affects you instead of blaming or accusing.
+First, identify the patterns and share how their behaviour affects you instead of blaming or accusing.
 If they agree to work on it, professional help can support you both.